BalakinMike/text_color_coding/README.md

     <li>Added possability to enter text from clipboard</li>
     <li>Added possibility to save getting color code to text file</li>
     <li>Added description for app</li>
+    <li>Have realised work of menu "Open".
+You can choose any txt file to translating it into color code.</li>
 </ol>